 The Cave of Antiparos provides revenue from visitors to help this small island’s economy.
 It was used for shelter as early as Neolithic times.
 A beautiful deep cave with impressive stalagmites and stalactites, the signs of human activity over the centuries within the cave are clear to see.
 If you do nothing else, make sure you go to this cave.

 The Church of Agios Ioannis Spiliotis and the Folklore Museum of Antiparos are impressive features of this small island.
 All in all, Antiparos is a lovely place, and you will find accommodation if you want to stay.

-Often referred to as Golden Beach, Chriss Akti is in the southeast of Paros.
-It has an organised beach with water sports schools, beach clubs, hotels, rooms to let, and restaurants.
+Often referred to as Golden Beach, Chriss Akti is in the southeast of Paros, overlooking the island of Drionissi.
+It has an organized beach with water sports schools, beach clubs, hotels, rooms to let, and restaurants.

 The European Union’s award of a blue flag to this soft sand beach is evidence enough of its quality.
 It has the appearance of glass in the brightness of the sun.
 There are few better settings in the whole of the Aegean.

-This sandy beach is also a place for windsurfers but on windy days, not so ideal for lying on the beach.
+This sandy beach is also a popular place for windsurfers but on windy days, not so ideal for lying on the beach.
 The Professional Windsurfing World Cup has been held in New Golden Beach several times.

 Nearby Drios provides the most choice of accommodation.
 It is just a small fishing village in a very fertile part of Paros.
 The growth of tourism because of the lovely beaches has resulted in lots of choices including apartments, studios, and hotels locally.

 Stay in Chrissi Akti if Windsurfing is your hobby, and you want a challenge; You are looking for an ideal family holiday location; Local cuisine is always important when you go on holiday.